 The Florida Turnpike represents a significant opportunity for the Naranja redevelopment area.
 There are three connections with entry and exit to and from the turnpike which are much closer to each other than are normally found on the turnpike.
 Additionally, the turnpike carries significant visitor and tourist traffic between South Florida the rest of the state and the Florida Keys.
 Naranja has an opportunity to position itself as the last "service plaza" along the turnpike for these visitors.
 This is due in part because the service plaza at Snapper Creek is unlike the rest of the service plazas along the Florida Turnpike and it does not provide gasoline or food, only restrooms and vending machines.
 Targeted marketing to turnpike drivers can help attract additional customers to the district, which will drive additional retail and restaurant investment in the area.
-One way to attract turnpike drivers would be to work with the Florida Department of Transportation and Florida Turnpike to increase destination signage along the turnpike in the Naranja area.
-Additionally, billboard signage and in-plaza advertising along the turnpike approaching Naranja would benefit the market areas.
+One way to attract turnpike to increase destination signage along the turnpike in the Naranja area.
+Additionally, billboard signage and in-plaza advertising along the turnpike in the approaching Naranja would benefit the market areas.